Two Alaskas - Working with Clipping Masks

 - Open the layer palette and create a new layer with the menu that is accessible in the top right of the layer palette.
 Make sure that this layer is on top.

-- Select both the clipping path and the objects you want to mask, in this case, Alaska.
+- Select both the clipping path and the objects you want to mask.
 You can use Select All.

 - Choose Object > Clipping Mask > Make.